 The system works as we know it from Sonos and Google, with simple operation, simple set-up and the possibility of continuous expansion without the large expenses.
 We at AV-Connection offer several different amplifiers and products from Marantz that support HEOS.

-Wi-Fi streaming – Miracast Miracast is a simple and effective wireless standard for screen sharing, e.g. to get an image from a computer to a projector or large screen.
-Miracast connects directly between compatible devices that are close to each other, and thus does not need to be connected to the Wi-Fi network.
+Miracast is a simple and effective wireless standard for screen sharing, e.g. to get an image from a computer to a projector or large screen.
+Miracast connects directly between compatible devices that are close to each other, and thus does not need to be connected to the Wi-Fi network. - It is really smart in teaching scenarios, or when guests in a company who have to show a presentation in a meeting room or conference room.

 Miracast is built into Windows, and on Mac computers you just need to download a Miracast app.